thorpej/Electronics/Misc_Audio/RAdLib/README.md

 [ISA OPL2 Card](http://www.malinov.com/Home/sergeys-projects/isa-opl2-card).

-The OPL2 synthesizer circuit and audio output stage is essentially lifted from Sergey's board.
-Because there's no ISA bus clock on the Raspberry Pi, I used a self-contained 3.58MHz crystal oscillator in a DIP-8 "half-can" package.  _My_ main task was to interface the OPL2 to the Raspberry Pi.
+The OPL2 synthesizer circuit and audio output stage is essentially lifted from Sergey's board and then adapted to the Raspberry Pi environemnt:

+* Because there's no ISA bus clock on the Raspberry Pi, I used a self-contained 3.58MHz crystal oscillator in a DIP-8 "half-can" package.
+* Because there is no +12V/-12V split rail supply on the Raspberry Pi, the entire analog section of the board needed to be reworked.

+## Bus Interface

 Even though practically all software for the OPL2 treats it as a write-only device, technically here is a status register that is accessed when you